History of art: Greek

 Through harmonious proportion and a focus on aesthetics, ancient Greek and Roman art became the foundation and inspiration of all Western art, being the standard to which most European artists aspired, until the 19th century.
 The Latin poet Horace, writing in the age of Roman emperor Augustus (1st century BC to 1st century AD), famously remarked that although conquered on the battlefield, "captive Greece overcame its savage conqueror and brought the arts to rustic Rome."
 The power of Greek art lies in its representation of the human figure and its focus on human beings and the anthropomorphic gods as chief subjects.
 The artworks of the Greeks were meant to decorate temples and public buildings, to celebrate battle victories and remarkable personalities, and to commemorate the dead.
 They were also given as offerings to the gods.

 Although there was no definitive transition, the art is usually divided stylistically into the four periods of Geometric, Archaic, Classical and Hellenistic.
 During the Classical period (5th and 4th centuries BC), realism and idealism were delicately balanced.
 In comparison, the works of the earlier Geometric (9th to 8th centuries BC) and Archaic (7th to 6th centuries BC) ages can seem appear primitive, but these artists had different goals: naturalistic representation was not necessarily their aim.
-Greek and artists built on the artistic foundations of Egypt, further developing the arts of sculpture, painting, architecture, and ceramics.
+Greek artists built on the artistic foundations of Egypt, further developing the arts of sculpture, painting, architecture, and ceramics.
 Among the techniques they perfected include methods of carving and casting sculptures, fresco painting and building magnificent buildings.

 Roman art lovers collected ancient Greek originals, Roman replicas of Greek art, or newly created paintings and sculptures fashioned in a variety of Greek styles, thus preserving for posterity works of art otherwise lost.
 Wall and panel paintings, sculptures and mosaics decorated public spaces and private homes.
 Greek imagery also appeared on Roman jewellery, vessels of gold, silver, bronze and terracotta, and even on weapons and commercial weights.
 Rediscovered during the early Renaissance, the arts of ancient Greece, transmitted through the Roman Empire, have served as the foundation of Western art until the 19th century.